KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Adding error handling and improvements on techStack.js file"
+  > "Adding more error handling in techStack.js file"

   ---